CPT-KK/lidar_ros_driver/README.md

 - Parameters can be adjusted in launch files

  ## Thanks
- L-shape fitting from [L-shape-fitting-3D-LiDAR-ROS](https://github.com/HMX2013/L-shape-fitting-3D-LiDAR-ROS) is used and modified for faster process speed.
+ - L-shape fitting from [L-shape-fitting-3D-LiDAR-ROS](https://github.com/HMX2013/L-shape-fitting-3D-LiDAR-ROS) is used and modified for faster process speed.
+ - Dr. Lv for providing the basic frame of the code.